tranquilit/WAPT-Documentation/source/wapt-usage/wapt-windows-update.rst

 the standard :abbr:`WUA (Windows Update Agent)` Windows utility to crunch the update tree for the host.

-Regularly, the machine will analyze the available updates using the :file:`wsuscn2.cab` file.
-The list of needed updates as determined by WUA is then sent from the host to the WAPT server.
+Regularly, the host will analyze the available updates using the :file:`wsuscn2.cab` file.
+The host will send its list of needed updates as determined by its WUA to the WAPT server.

-If an update is pending on the machine and if that update is not present on the WAPT server, the server will download the needed update from Microsoft servers.
+If an update is pending on the host and if that update is not present on the WAPT server, the server will download the needed update from official Microsoft servers.

 .. hint::